molnarg/js-schema/README.md

 Build
 =====

-To build the browser verison you will need node.js and two node.js packages: browserify and uglifyjs installed globally (`npm install -g browserify uglify-js`). `build.sh` assembles a debug version using browserify and then minifies it using uglify.
+To build the browser version you will need node.js and the development dependencies that can be installed with npm (type `npm install ./` in the project directory). `build.sh` assembles a debug version using browserify and then minifies it using uglify.

 License